What the columns of the Greatest Literature lists mean

 A range of years, such as 1951–1955, usually means the work was published in sections over a period of time.
 This is especially common with book series, such as trilogies.

 A "c." before a date stands for circa, which means "about" and indicates the date is approximate.

 Excess words are often removed from the titles, especially in works prior to the twentieth century.
 For instance, The Personal History of David Copperfield is universally known as David Copperfield and is therefore listed as such here.

 V.S.
 Naipaul was of Indian heritage, was born in Trinidad, moved to England and wrote about Trinidad, Africa, England and elsewhere, without becoming known as a Trinidadian, African, English or other denomination of writer—so it's a judgment call to list Trinidad as Naipaul's country.

-The term "novel" was accepted into English only in modern time (that is, post-Renaissance), adapted from an Italian word for fictional prose narratives with a cohesive theme and story.
+The term "novel" was accepted into English after the Renaissance, adapted from an Italian word for fictional prose narratives with a cohesive theme and story.
 For several centuries, this word was reserved for realistic depictions of contemporary life, as opposed to imaginative, historical stories, which were considered "romances".
-In this list we use the word "novel" for both kinds of fiction.
+Today, however, we use "novel" for both kinds of fiction.

-However, we also use the category of "Dialogue" for any work consisting nearly entirely of characters' speeches but, unlike a play, is not meant to be acted but to be read only.
+However, we also use the category of "dialogue" for any work consisting nearly entirely of characters' speeches but, unlike a play, is meant not to be acted but to be read only.
+(See Plato's Republic).

-Other anomalous categories include "Biography" and "Memoir", for the very few non-fictional works that have achieved status as great creative literature.
+Other anomalous categories include "biography" and "memoir", for the very few nonfictional works that have achieved status as great creative literature.